decorative background art

 • Giving motivations: Why did they choose to support your organization?

-• Communication preferences: How do they prefer to be contacted (email, phone, mail, social media)?
+• Communication preferences: What are their preferred communication methods and how do they prefer to be contacted (email, phone, mail, social media)?

 • Engagement interests: What activities or events would they like to participate in?

-• Feedback on your organization: What do they like and dislike about your work?
+• Donor feedback on your organization: What do they like and dislike about your work?

 Analyzing survey results allows you to tailor your engagement efforts to resonate with your donors.